anvilproject/anvil-portal/content/news/2024/04/15/comparing-the-nhgri-anvil-platform.md

 ### What is AnVIL’s data corpus?

 AnVIL is the primary NIH-designated repository for NHGRI-funded data, metadata, and associated documentation.
 NHGRI-funded investigators may submit to AnVIL to fulfill the expectations of the NIH Genomic Data Sharing Policy ([NOT-OD-14-124](https://grants.nih.gov/grants/guide/notice-files/NOT-OD-14-124.html)) and the Final NIH Policy for Data Management and Sharing ([NOT-OD-21-013](https://grants.nih.gov/grants/guide/notice-files/NOT-OD-21-013.html)).
 A number of high-value open-access datasets remain available on GCP, which are still being identified.
-NHGRI controlled-access data now resides in the Microsoft Azure platform.
+NHGRI controlled-access data will reside in the Microsoft Azure platform.

 - Read about [AnVIL as an NIH-designated repository (NOT-HG-24-020)](https://grants.nih.gov/grants/guide/notice-files/NOT-HG-24-020.html).
 - Discover datasets stored in AnVIL with the [AnVIL Data Explorer](https://explore.anvilproject.org/datasets).